Zions Bancorporation Investor News: If You Have Suffered Losses in Zions Bancorporation, N.A. (NASDAQ: ZION, ZIONP), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Zions Bancorporation, N.A.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Zions Bancorporation, N.A.
 (NASDAQ: ZION, ZIONP) resulting from allegations that Zions Bancorporation may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Zions Bancorporation, N.A. securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.